 What is an inverter and will I need one?

-What are the charging voltages for lithium batteries?
+What are the charging voltages for lifepo4 batteries?

 How are LiFePO4 batteries affected by temperature?

 LiFePO4 batteries, like all batteries, are affected by temperature.
 The performance and lifespan of a LiFePO4 battery can be impacted by temperatures that are too high or too low.

 At low temperatures, the performance of a LiFePO4 battery may be reduced.
 The battery may not be able to hold as much charge and may have a lower discharge rate.
 However, LiFePO4 batteries have a relatively low temperature coefficient of voltage, which means that the voltage drop is relatively small when the temperature changes, thus allowing them to operate in relatively low temperatures.

 At high temperatures, the performance of a LiFePO4 battery may also be reduced.
 High temperatures can cause the battery to degrade more quickly, reducing its overall lifespan.
 High temperatures can also increase the risk of thermal runaway, which is a condition that can occur when a battery overheats and causes a chain reaction that can lead to a fire or explosion.